 1. Know when your audience is most active on the app.

-When you go live, you want to make sure you're reaching your target audience.
+You want to ensure you reach your target audience by providing a more personalized experience and relevant advertising.
 This means knowing exactly when most are active on the app.

-To find this out, check your "Followers" tab in your Analytics.
-It will tell you what times and days your followers are most active along with other insights, like videos and sounds that are most popular with your followers.
+Check your "Followers" tab in your Analytics to find this out.
+It will tell you what times and days your followers are most active, along with other insights, like videos and sounds that are most popular with your followers.

 All of this information will be valuable when planning your live.